 We will do this in several ways – by focussing on priority catchments and through region-wide approaches to water management.
 We will also continue our work with landowners and communities 'on the ground' to improve outcomes for fresh and coastal water bodies.

 These approaches are set out in the council's implementation programme for the National Policy Statement for Freshwater Management in the Northland Region.

-The programme was revised in 2015 and is available to download below.
+The programme was revised in March 2018 and is available to download below: